towitter/crec_scrape/README.md

 crec_scrape is a respository that provides code to collect and tidy the daily editions of the U.S. Congressional Records from https://www.govinfo.gov/.
 Daily editions include text spoken on the floor of the Congress divided into four units: House of Representative, Senate, Daily Digest, and Extension of Remarks.
 By making our code available to R users, we hope to contribute to the accessibility of congressional debates and to the open science community.

 ## About the respository
-The respository is the result of a group project within the [SPOSM](https://github.com/joachim-gassen/sposm) course of the Humboldt-University of Berlin and follows the following structure:
+The respository is the result of a group project within the [SPOSM](https://github.com/joachim-gassen/sposm) course of the Humboldt-University of Berlin and has the following structure:

 * `code:` contain code to scrape, tidy and visualize the data
 * `output:` store processed datasets